100mslive/100ms-docs/common/breakout-rooms.md

 In this section, we will walk you through a demo of breakout rooms using 100ms demo links.

-#### View moving to breakout room
+#### View - before moving to breakout room

-You can check how the stream for participants belonging to respective roles look like before moving to breakout room as viewed by each role
+Now, for the roles created from the previous section, you can check how the stream looks for each participant before moving to the breakout room based on their respective role.

-- **Host**: can see/hear Cohost and moderator
+- **Host**: can see/hear co-host and moderator

   ![Stream-Host](/breakoutroom/stream-host.png)